About Home Values

 Export your evidence

-Use the CSV export to download your comparable list.
+Use the Evidence Report, PDF export, or CSV export to download your comparable list and score details.
 Bring it to your HCAD protest hearing as supporting evidence for an unequal appraisal argument.

 Example walkthrough